-As an employer in Newfoundland & Labrador, you must comply with the Labour Standards Act (LSA).
-This includes rules pertaining to termination pay.
-Below you’ll find an outline of how to correctly handle termination pay in the event of a termination or resignation.
+As an employer in Manitoba, you must comply with the Employment Standards Code‘s rules in regard to termination pay.
+The following information outlines how to correctly handle termination pay to avoid any costly mistakes.

-If an employee is terminated, you must provide them with either termination notice or pay in lieu of notice.
-Employers who do not want the employee to work throughout the notice period will provide pay in lieu of notice, which equals the amount the employee would have earned had they worked through the required notice period.
+If an employee is terminated, you must provide them with either termination notice, pay in lieu of notice, or a combination of both.
+Employers who do not want the employee to work throughout the notice period will provide pay in lieu of notice.
+This will equal the amount the employee would have earned had they worked through the required notice period.

 At a minimum, termination pay must equal the wages the employee would have earned had they worked regular hours for the termination period.